-Growing seeds indoors is one way of starting your garden.
+Growing from seeds indoors is one way of starting your garden.
 Another option is to tuck seeds directly into soil outdoors.
-Planting seeds this way is called direct sowing, and it's an easy process that yields great results.
+Planting seeds this way is called direct sowing, and it is an easy process that yields great results.

 Unlike indoor seed starting, direct sowing involves unpredictable elements: weather, wildlife and insects.
 Even so, many vegetables, annuals, herbs and perennials sprout easily from seed sown directly into garden soil.

-Direct-sow tap-rooted vegetables, such as carrots or radishes, that don't transplant well as seedlings.
-Beets transplant well, but they prefer growing in cool soil so there's no reason to start them indoors.
+Direct-sow tap-rooted vegetables, such as carrots or radishes, that do not transplant well as seedlings.
+Beets transplant well, but they prefer growing in cool soil so there is no reason to start them indoors.

 Heat-loving crops that need a long season to produce, such as tomato, pepper or eggplant, don't yield as strong a performance when they're direct-sown, especially in regions with short growing seasons.
 Start these seeds indoors.
 Other heat-loving crops, such as pumpkin, squash, cucumber, beans and melons, thrive when direct-sown after all danger of frost is past.